 Data conversion is done with the seqformat(), seqconc() and seqdecomp() functions described in this section.
 If you just want to analyse your data with the functions provided by TraMineR, you can directly use the seqdef() function described in Chapter 6 and specify the input format.
 The function seqdef() will then automatically call seqformat() if necessary.
 If you want to create event sequences from state sequences for analyzing them with the TraMineR functions dedicated to event sequences, see Chapter 10 for details on how to make such state to event conversions.

 5.2.1 Converting between compressed and extended formats

 The seqconc() and seqdecomp() functions convert between compressed and extended representations of sequence data.
-The seqconc() function was used above for creating the compressed string vector actcal.comp.
-We display here its 6 first elements using the head function
+The following command was used for creating the compressed string vector actcal.comp shown above